sourcegraph/handbook/content/departments/cloud/index.md

 Yes, you may disable the builtin authentication provider and only allow creation of accounts from configured SSO providers.

+[Sourcegraph teammate access to Cloud instances](technical-docs/oidc_site_admin.md) is configured separately at the infrastructure and lives outside the regular Sourcegraph site configuration.

 ### FAQ: How do I restart the frontend after changing the site-config?

 > NOTE: If you are a Cloud teammate, follow the regular operation playbook.